 Lucy first joined the board of VLT after moving to the Fox Islands 30 plus years ago.
 Subsequently, she worked 18 years at the land trust, conserving the nature of Vinalhaven and positioning VLT to receive national accreditation.
 An engaged member of the community, Lucy has served on the Board of Appeals, comprehensive planning committee and currently chairs the town budget committee.
 She also serves on the board of Maine Coast Heritage Trust.
 She lives with her husband, John Drury, and is enjoying her time on Green's island.

 I have lived on Vinalhaven my entire 26 years of life.
-I love the island culture and enjoy being on a lobstering boat as well as in a classroom.
-I taught for three years at the Vinalhaven School in the 3rd grade until I had a son this past year.
-I plan to return to the classroom in the upcoming year 2016-2017 to pursue my dreams as a teacher.
-My entire life has revolved around Vinalhaven and to be able to be a part of an organization that cares about, teaches, and enriches our community is a humbling experience.
+I love the island culture and enjoy being on a lobster boat as well as in a classroom.
+I taught 3rd Grade for three years at the Vinalhaven School until I had my son; I returned to the 1st grade classroom in 2016 to pursue my dreams as a teacher.
+My entire life has revolved around Vinalhaven and to be part of an organization that cares about, teaches, and enriches our community is a humbling experience.
 I enjoy hiking the trails with my husband and son, taking rides in my husband’s lobster boat around our beautiful island, and spending time with my family who has lived on Vinalhaven for generations.

 Kevin and his wife Kristel have been living on Vinalhaven full time for five years.
 They are proprietors of Island Groundworks, specializing in concrete constructions on his side of the company and gardening and landscaping on hers.

 Steve is a life-long fisherman and a Navy veteran.
-He has served on a variety of boards, including the Lobsterman’s Co-op and ICMS, in addition to previous time on the VLT board in the 1980’s and was involved in the first land trust purchase on Ambrust Hill.
+He has served on a variety of boards, including the Lobsterman’s Co-op and ICMS, in addition to previous time on the VLT board in the 1980’s and was involved in the first land trust purchase on Armbrust Hill.
 Steve has always strongly believed in the importance of preserving open spaces to ensure the quality of life for future generations.
 He is active in lobster and halibut research with the state, and has taken part in the International Lobster Exchange program between Maine and Australia as well.
-Steve lives in Vinalhaven with his wife Alice.
-She is a former art teacher at North Haven Community School and is currently the Executive Director of PIE.
+Steve lives in Vinalhaven with his with his wife Alice.
+She is a former art teacher at North Haven Community School and is currently the Executive Director of PIE (Perspectives in Education.)
 His daughter, Emma, is a graduate of Bowdoin College and has been an English teacher to elementary students in Spain and Watertown, MA.
 She is now pursuing her Masters at BC.
-His son Sam is a grad of College of the Atlantic, an avid traveler, and fishes here in Vinalhaven.
+His son Sam is a graduate of College of the Atlantic, an avid traveler, and fishes here in Vinalhaven.

 Elizabeth Swain first set foot on Vinalhaven in 1986, and has been setting out along VLT's extensive trail system ever since.
 She is returning to the board after being term-limited off in 2009.
 "Why would I sign up for another tour of duty?
 Because VLT is such an important part of this community, helping protect habitat and public access to the traditional places islanders and seasonal residents have long enjoyed."
 She is a committed volunteer on the Walks & Talks committee, and enjoys learning something new on the weekend walks all summer.
 Trained as a forester, Elizabeth is part of a public affairs and environmental consulting firm in Portland.
 She also serves on the Board of Maine Huts & Trails, and chaired the Maine Land Use Regulation Commission.
 When not in Old Harbor, she lives in Pownal, Maine.